Consumer medicine information

 4.2 Dose and Method of Administration

-Tremfya is administered by subcutaneous injection.
+Tremfya is administered by intravenous infusion or subcutaneous injection.

 Dosage (dose and interval).